129th Boston Marathon, Bank of America logo

 Kaylee W.

 At seven years old, Kaylee began her fundraising journey for Boston Children’s Hospital with a lemonade stand.
-Now, she runs to support the hospital and her patient partner, who was born without a spleen.
+She ran to support the hospital and her patient partner, who was born without a spleen.

 Learn more about Meb’s story